chrishart0/io-game-template/README.md

 - [X] Set up an Express.js server in `backend/src/server.ts`.
 - [X] Integrate Socket.IO with the server to handle WebSocket connections.
 - [X] Handle player connections and disconnections, logging them for verification.
+- [X] Handle player input events on the backend side.
 - [ ] Implement a game loop to periodically update and broadcast the game state to all connected clients.

 ### Integration
 - [X] Ensure the frontend successfully connects to the backend via WebSocket.
-- [ ] Send player input data (e.g., movement) from the frontend to the backend.
+- [X] Send player input data (e.g., movement) from the frontend to the backend.
 - [ ] Receive and process game state updates on the frontend to reflect the current game state.

 ### Game Logic